karlredgate/Cloud-vSwitch/README.md

 # Cloud vSwitch

 ## 1. Vision and Goals Of The Project
+Cloud vSwitch is a secure and streamlined IT independent VPN as a service in the cloud.
 Cloud vSwitch provides a VPN connection from each laptop to a central Linux server, and all the VPN connections are connected to a Linux bridge.
 When the interfaces on each laptop are configured, the laptops can talk to each other.

 High-Level Goals of Cloud vSwitch includes:
 * Allows workers to connect to each other via the cloud in a way that all appear to be on a virtual switch in a local network.